Deephaven Data Lifecycle

 Intraday data

-- Intraday data is stored in
+- Intraday data is typically stored in

 /db/Intraday/<databaseNamespace>/<tableName>

 .
-When deploying servers, it is advised that each of these be on low latency, high-speed disks connected either locally or via SAN.
+When deploying servers, it is advised that each of these be on low-latency, high-speed disks connected either locally or via SAN.
 All reads and writes of this data are done through this mount point.
 Depending on data size and speed requirements, one or more mount points could be used at the/db/Intraday

 ,/db/Intraday/<databaseNamespace>